oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 7.1
+-- Version: 7.2
--- Description: Implements a multi-tenant architecture with a `schools` table and `school_id` foreign keys.
--- All website content and branding fields are now consolidated into the `schools` table.
+-- Description: Adds created_at and updated_at to behavior_incidents table.
 -- ==================================================================

 -- Drop tables in reverse order of dependency to avoid errors